AdobeDocs/commerce-cloud-service.en/help/cloud-guide/launch/overview.md

 -  Integration environments do not support some services that are available in Staging and Production, like Fastly and New Relic.

--  [Fully test](https://devdocs.magento.com/cloud/live/stage-prod-test.html#loadtest) your site with a variety of tools in Staging for load, stress, performance, and site assets.
+-  [Fully test](https://devdocs.magento.com/cloud/live/stage-prod-test.html#loadtest) your site with various tools in Staging for load, stress, performance, and site assets.

 -  Because Integration environments may only have databases populated with test data, not matching a production-like environment, you might find additional errors or unexpected behavior when testing in Staging or Production environments.